-Royalty Allocation
+Royalty Distribution

-When a service pays royalties to SoundExchange, those royalties are allocated on a pro rata basis among the sound recordings reported by that service on its reports of use.
-By this we mean that if the net royalties (after deducting costs) paid by Service A total \$100 for period X and Service A reported 10,000 discrete sound recordings during that period, each of which was performed only once, then each distinct performance would be valued at one cent (0.01) ( $100 \div 10,000$ ).
+In accordance with the applicable regulations, SoundExchange generally allocates a service's royalties on a pro rata basis in accordance with the information provided in the service's reports of use.
+For example, if the net royalties (after deducting costs) paid by Service A total \$100 for period X and Service A reported 10,000 discrete sound recordings during that period with identical usage reported for each track, then each distinct sound recording would be valued at one cent (\$0.01) ($\$100 \div 10,000$).